ghi-electronics/Documentation/hardware/brainpad.md

 ## Getting Ready
 The first step is to load the appropriate firmware onto the device.
 Follow the steps found at the BrainPad [loader page.](https://loader.brainpad.com) and select the appropriate DUE firmware.

+> [!TIP]
+> The heart to the BrainPad Pulse is SITCore SC13 chipset.
+And for BrainPad Edge is SITCore SC007.

 ![BrainPad Loader Page](images/loader.png)